Ruth2014/bio2092/02_Introducing_NGS_data/README.md

 Can you think of any advantage of representing the quality scores in this manner rather than what we saw on the NCBI website?

 Can you write the quality scores for each base in the following sequence read?
+You will need to use the [ASCII code](https://www.ascii-code.com/) to decode the symbols.
+Recall from the lectures that there is an offset of

 ```@HISEQ:326:C4DKDACXX:1:1101:1729:2243 1:N:0:GTGGCC
 GTGCTCACCGCCCCGGATGCCTTCGCCCAGGTCAGGGACGCCCTGGCCGC